Why is eating in the building an issue?

 "For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit, because anyone who serves Christ in this way is pleasing to God and approved by men.
 Let us therefore make every effort to do what leads to peace and to mutual edification.
 Do not destroy the work of God for the sake of food.
 All food is clean, but it is wrong for a man to eat anything that causes someone else to stumble.
 It is better not to eat meat or drink wine or to do anything else that will cause your brother to fall."

-In Matthew 14 (the same story is in John 6) when Jesus fed the five thousand, it says that he fed them out of compassion because they had come to listen to him all day and it was still a distance to find food.
+In Matthew 14 (the same story is in John 6), when Jesus fed the five thousand, it says that he fed them out of compassion because they had come to listen to him all day, and it was still a distance to find food.
 I think it was commendable that the people would go out of their way to hear Jesus.
 Jesus offering to feed them would have just been a bonus.
 They could not have claimed that they came just because they expected to be fed because they were not promised food.
 However, once they ate, their whole disposition changed.
 They went from being pleasantly surprised to expecting it all the time.
 They shifted from coming to hear the Word due to their own interest to being self-absorbed.
 So in John 6:26-27, "Jesus answered, 'I tell you the truth, you are looking for me, not because you saw miraculous signs but because you ate the loaves and had your fill.
 Do not work for food that spoils, but for food that endures to eternal life, which the Son of Man will give you.
 On him God the Father has placed his seal of approval.'"
-From John 6:35-59 Jesus gives a discourse on the real bread.
-Jesus had a crowd that was following their stomachs and were not interested in the Word that they were supposed to digest.
-We can tell with our 20-20 hindsight that the crowd completely missed the point and were upset with the teaching.
+From John 6:35-59, Jesus gives a discourse on the real bread.
+Jesus had a crowd following their stomachs and was not interested in the Word they were supposed to digest.
+With our 20-20 hindsight, we can tell that the crowd completely missed the point and were upset with the teaching.
 However, Jesus did not apologize nor did he give in to their desire to be fed.
 He stated a hard principle in John 6:63, "The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you are spirit and they are life."
 This then had the obvious effect so that in verse 66, "From this time many of his disciples turned back and no longer followed him."
 Jesus understood that men tend to be drawn by their stomachs and that a strong draw like that is a distraction from getting to the real importance of the Word.

 At best, therefore, it is unwise to associate food with the services.
-It is completely foolish to use food as an enticement to get people to come to services (a sometime reason given for having a meal after services).
-Jesus showed that men were easily swayed by food and once given food they were inclined to forget even recent spiritual concepts.
+It is completely foolish to use food as an enticement to get people to come to services (a sometimes reason given for having a meal after services).
+Jesus showed that men were easily swayed by food, and once given food, they were inclined to forget even recent spiritual concepts.
 Many people in our day think they are smarter than Jesus and want to try anyway.

 I would offer these observations that I have made concerning places that have potluck dinners at the building.

-• A few people will quietly slip out of the services "a few minutes early" in order to make sure everything is all set up so that things go smoothly.
+- A few people will quietly slip out of the services "a few minutes early" to ensure that everything is set up so that things go smoothly.

-• Some people will bring food that has a good aroma.
-Even those that are still in their seats will smell it.
+- Some people bring food with a good aroma.
+Even those who are still in their seats will smell it.
 Food smells are a strong distraction.

-• Some people will even come to services late (or skip Bible class) in order to prepare their food (either to make sure it is hot or cold).
+- Some people even come to services late (or skip Bible class) to prepare their food (either to ensure it is hot or cold).

-To me, that just reinforces the idea that Jesus was trying to teach.
-Food interferes in spiritual life.
-It does not enhance it.
+To me, that just reinforces the idea that Jesus was trying to teach: Food interferes with spiritual life; it does not enhance it.

 This gives a bit more background to Paul's comments in I Corinthians 11:17-22